 Interested other #NoCodeNovember-friendly resources?
 Check these out:

 - Looking for a Process Builder overview?
-Use this blog post to understand the capabilities of Process Builder at a high level.
+Use Force by Design’s blog post to understand the capabilities of Process Builder at a high level.

 - Want even more about Process Builder?
 Read here for a deeper dive into how the tool can be applied, and even a candid evaluation of the feature’s current state.